 **Kingdom = Christ’s rule over the whole of creation in which His followers work to put all under His rule.

 We exist to praise and glorify God’s name in all that we learn and do.
 SCCS is dedicated to helping each student grow and develop spiritually, academically, and socially.

 Sioux Center Christian School has adopted the Teaching for Transformation (TfT) model.
-TfT provides a framework for the development of authentic and integral Christian learning experiences that are grounded in a transformational worldview with a focus on seeing and living out God’s story.
+Teaching for Transformation (TfT) provides a framework for the development of authentic and integral Christian learning experiences that are grounded in a transformational worldview, with a focus on seeing and living out God’s Story.